GEOG 882: Geographic Foundations of Geospatial Intelligence

 For a more detailed look at what will be covered in each lesson, please refer to the semester-specific course schedule that is part of this syllabus (see "Course Schedule").
-For due dates for our assignments and activities please refer to the Calendar in Canvas.
+For the due dates for our assignments and activities, please refer to the Calendar in Canvas.

 Students who excel in this course are able to:

 - demonstrate the ability, in writing and speech, to apply critical thinking skills;